 The point at which I decided my son wanted me to rock or nurse him to sleep (as opposed to needing me to), was when I decided he had abilities even he didn’t know he had.
 Once I realized he was doing what he LEARNED to do rather than what he NEEDED to do (his sleep problems were my fault, after all), that’s when I decided to help him learn how to self-soothe.
-He has gone through similar points in potty training (didn’t show too much interest, but was potty trained for pee in one week and poop in one month, including all night and never had a nighttime accident and we did it very gently!), reading on his own (learned when he was four), and riding his bike without training wheels (still working on that one and taking it slow).
+He went through similar points in potty training, reading on his own, and riding his bike without training wheels.

 We need to know and empower our children, and teach them it is okay to express themselves and their feelings.
 We need to teach them when we feel confident they are ready, not necessarily when they think they are ready.
-We have the wisdom of (cough) years to help guide them.
-And, we should neither ignore their fears or coddle them.
+As parents, we have the wisdom of many years to help guide them.
+And, we should neither ignore their fears nor coddle them.
 We should talk to them.
 Talk about their fears.
 And, let them face and conquer them.

 If you’re looking for ways to get your baby or toddler into a healthy sleeping routine, please be sure to pick up your FREE copy of 5 Ways to Help Your Child Sleep Through the Night, our e-Book with tear-free tips to help your baby sleep better.
 For those persistent nighttime struggles, check out The 3-Step System to Help Your Baby Sleep (babies) or The 5-Step System to Better Toddler Sleep (toddlers).
 Using a unique approach and practical tools for success, our e-books help you and your baby sleep through the night and nap better.
 For those looking for a more customized solution for your unique situation with support along the way, please consider one-on-one baby and toddler sleep consultations, where you will receive a Personalized Sleep Plan™ you can feel good about!
 Sometimes it’s not that you can’t make a plan.
 Sometimes you’re just too tired to.